rememberSoftwares/yacana/README.md

 ### Complete section code

 For this "complete code" demo we'll make a simple app that takes a user query (HF replacing the static string by a python `input()` if you wish) that checks if the query is about plants.
 If it is not we end the workflow there.
 On the other hand if it is about plants the flow will branch toward refining the type of query with another router that splits in two.
-If a type of plant is in the query it is extracted and common knowledge about the plant will be extracted.
+If a type of plant is in the query it is extracted and common knowledge about the plant will be extracted before answering the original question.
 If not it will simply answer the query as is.

 ## V. Managing Agents history